Lamerck/Bike-Share-Project/README.md

 The cleaned data set (tripdatav3) was saved with the `saveRDS` as an RDS file (tripdatav3.rds)

+Review the code for [SQL](https://github.com/Lamerck/Bike-Share-Project/blob/main/sqlscript-for-bikes.sql) and [R](https://github.com/Lamerck/Bike-Share-Project/blob/main/rscript-for-bikes.R)

 ---

 ### Exploratory Data Analysis

+Used SQL first to study understand the statistics, patterns, relationships, and trends in the data at a smaller scale to inform hypotheses.
+The following are some of the tasks that were examined;

+1. Examining central tendencies _(Mean, Mode, Median)_ and identifying outliers

+2. Exploring the distribution of ride lengths and investigating patterns like ride count across the days of the week

+3. Aggregating statistics to key summary statistics like average ride length

+4. Generating additional metrics that could provide more context into the data set

+5. Comparing the differences in variable patterns between Casual and Member riders like

+---

 ### Data Analysis